-I downsized the images and optimised them locally before uploading so they are ready for you to use.
-Even though gatsby-plugin-image can optimise images, it is best practice to do some of the work yourself.
+I downsized the images and optimized them locally before uploading, so they are ready for you to use.
+Even though gatsby-plugin-image can optimize images, it is best practice to do some work yourself.
 This reduces the size of your repo and also speeds up site build.
 The images are 1344 pixels wide, this is double the widest display width needed.
 I use double because of the way Retina works.
-Some stock images are huge so be sure to downsize before using them.
+Some stock images are huge, so be sure to downsize before using them.

 There are some defaults for gatsby-pluin-image already set in

 113).
 This saves us having to repeat them in each GraphQL query.